devseed-ph/devseed.ph/index.md

 ## Seed packages for underprivileged Filipino tech talent

-We are a social enterprise that provides free laptops, mentorship and a community for underprivileged but passionate Filipinos who want to code or build.
+We are a not-for-profit that provides free laptops, mentorship and a community for underprivileged but passionate Filipinos who want to code or build.

 Sounds like you?
 Send us an email at [devseedph@gmail.com](mailto:devseedph@gmail.com)